 The Compensation Committee has the sole authority, delegated from the Board of Directors, to appoint, compensate and oversee the work of our outside compensation consultant.
 In prior years, the Compensation Committee has retained Mercer as its consultant to assist the Compensation Committee with its responsibilities related to our executive compensation programs.
 The executive compensation services that Mercer provided to the Compensation Committee included providing market benchmark information and advising on changes to executive officer and non-employee director compensation levels.
-Mercer did not perform any compensation consulting services during 2014.
+Mercer did not perform any compensation consulting services during 2015, although they have been engaged to provide compensation consulting services for 2016.